 Copyright is automatic and places an "all rights are reserved" setting on writing, illustrations, music, recordings, photographs, Style Sheets -- almost anything in a 'fixed' form.
 There doesn't have to be a copyright symbol © in order for something to be "all rights reserved" copyright.

-Assume something is fully copyright protected unless there is a permissive licence applied which says otherwise, for example a Creative Commons license.
+Assume a piece of music, a text, a photograph etc., is fully copyright protected unless stated otherwise, for example by a permissive Creative Commons license.

-Copyright law uses a property metaphor and the 'ownership' of a copyright is an exclusive right to:
+Copyright law uses a property metaphor and there can be 'ownership of a copyright’, like ownership of a house, and it gives the owner an exclusive right to:

 Copyright Awareness at the University